 TLB resistant varieties are now widely available and used in Bhutan.
 In 2011, two new genotypes which are tolerant to GLS and TLB were released, named as Chaskarpa for genotype ICAV305 (Entry No. 38) and Shafangma Ashom for genotype S03TLYQ AB05 (Entry No. 35).
 With this release and rapid seed increase through the Community Based Seed Producers (CBSP) groups, 75% seed replacement of the affected farmers with the two new varieties has been accomplished by the 2013 planting season.
 Some pre-existing varieties also showed some tolerance.
 These include Yangtsepa, Khangma Ashom 1 and Khangma Ashom 2.

 - Select appropriate GLS tolerant varieties.
 Yangtsipa is normally sufficiently tolerant to TLB.

 - Provide proper nutrients during growth.
 Don’t over apply nitrogen.

 - After harvest collect infected crop residues and either burn them or bury them through deep tillage.

 - Follow crop rotations such as maize-potato, maize-upland rice, maize-soybeans and maize-vegetables

-Chemical control should no longer be necessary to control this plant now that tolerant varieties are available, and is unlikely to be economically justified.
+Chemical control should no longer be necessary to control this disease as tolerant variety is available.
 Contact NPPC if there is a serious outbreak.